webtoknow/3-days-of-React-glamour/Day-2/Exercise/README.md

 - we have the possibility to add a new widget by clicking on "+" button
 - when a new widget is added, a new Widget component is created with default/empty values
 - when a widget is removed, onDeleteWidget method is called, which uses the JavaScript splice method
-- don't forget to create _fx-rates0view.css_ and add the following styles:
+- don't forget to create _fx-rates-view.css_ and add the following styles:

 ```CSS
 .container-widget {